 This blog entry is about the Los Angeles neighborhood of Little Tokyo.
-To vote for other neighborhoods to be the subject of a blog entry, click here.
-To vote for Los Angeles County communities, click here.
-To vote for Orange County neighborhoods, vote here.
+To vote for other Southern California communities to be the subject of further explorations, let me know which in the comments.

 INTRODUCTION TO LITTLE TOKYO

-Little Tokyo is bordered by the Boyle Heights to the east, Civic Center to the north, the Financial District to the west, and Skid Row, the Toy District and the Arts District to the south.
-As with many neighborhoods in the Los Angeles, the borders of Little Tokyo aren’t officially designated.
-It used to be considerably larger and there remain many vestiges of the neighborhood’s more expansive past beyond the current boundaries.
+Little Tokyo is neighbored by Boyle Heights to the east, the Civic Center to the north; the Financial District to the west; and Skid Row, the Toy District, and the Arts District to the south.
+As with many neighborhoods in Los Angeles, the borders of Little Tokyo aren’t officially designated.
+It used to be considerably larger and there remain many vestiges of the neighborhood’s more expansive past version beyond the current boundaries.

 EARLY HISTORY OF LITTLE TOKYO